Raise your hand if every conference session you’ve ever attended was accurately described by its program blurb.

 I’m not saying we should give up asking in advance what attendees want in a conference program.
 Sometimes you’ll get good suggestions for conference presenters or session topics that you can turn into valuable sessions at the event.
 But you’ll rarely be able to create the bulk of a conference program that fits as well as one that’s created at the event.

-So, don’ t sweat about creating the perfect conference program in advance.
-Relax.
-Use the first two sessions of Conferences That Work to ask your attendees what they want.
+So, don’t sweat about creating the perfect conference program in advance.
+Remember, predetermined programs don’t work.
+Instead, relax.
+Use event crowdsourcing to ask your attendees what they want.
 Your attendees will build the best program possible themselves—and they’ll thank you for the opportunity!

 In 2005, spec homes—homes that builder start, and sometimes finish, before selling them—made up a quarter of the homes being built in the United States.
 Today, in the aftermath of the bursting of the housing bubble, almost no spec homes are being built.
 From 25% market share to 1-2% in just four years.